JohnMachado11/Cloud-Python-to-Cpp/README.md

 This project was designed to leverage **several** `Google Cloud Platform` cloud services to create a robust and automated system which can be interacted with via `C++` code.

 Why `C++`?
-The use case of that programming language specifically in the context of this project would be for example, having a `C++` based physical device pull from the cloud the latest `firmware` it needs, or just any kind of data from the cloud really.
+The use case of that programming language specifically in the context of this project would be for example, having a `C++` based physical device pull from the cloud the latest `firmware` it needs or just any kind of data from the cloud really.

 Ultimately in the end, a secure API to pull data from a `BigQuery` database table was designed and it can actually be called by **any** programming language as long as the correct credentials get sent in `json` format to the `Auth_Func`.
+If interested in testing reach out directly via email [here](cpp.cloud.project@gmail.com).

 The programming language `Python` is utilized to create the entire backend component on `Google Cloud Platform`.